-VCAS President Hal Jandorf answers the common question...
-"What's the best telescope?"
+VCAS member Dave Holland answers a common question...
+"What's the best telescope for a Beginner?"

 Members enjoy the benefit of using loaned club-owned telescopes (includes training).